 Junior Mathematics Competition

 The Junior Mathematics Competition is for students in years 9 to 11, although younger students may also take part.
 Every student throughout New Zealand sits the competition on exactly the same day, usually a Wednesday in late March or early April.

-The competition lasts for one hour and in this time students answer four or five questions.
+The competition lasts for one hour and in this time students answer up to six questions.
 The emphasis is on problem solving.